 - There are four different controls at the bottom: Trim, Video adjustments, Effects & Crop.

 - Choose the respective tabs for the type of edit you are doing.

 - On the Trim Tab, once selected, the bottom of the video will have a play button and then two sliders along the ends of the timeline.
-Move along the slides from both the sides to the positions the ends and make the trim.
-Please make a note that you wont be able to cut between the video.
+Move along the slides from both the sides to the positions of the ends and make the trim.
+Please make a note that you won't be able to cut between the video.
 Only the ends of the video could be trimmed.

 - On the Video adjustments tab, you could choose to modify the adjustments like Exposure, Highlights, Shadows, Brightness, Black Point, Saturation, Vibrance, Warmth, Tint, Sharpness, Definition, Noise Reduction & Vignette.
-Swipe through the list of options and adjust the slider to see the changes immediately applied on the video.
-Once satisfied you could move to other changes and the changes you made via the slider remains in the video.
+Swipe through the list of options and adjust the slider to see the changes immediately applied to the video.
+Once satisfied you could move to other changes and the changes you made via the slider remain in the video.

 - On the Effects Tab, certain color filters could be applied to the entire video.
-The options available are Vivid, Dramatic, Mono, Silvertone and Noir.
+The options available are Vivid, Dramatic, Mono, Silvertone, and Noir.
 These effects are included with warm and cool tones as well.
 You could choose based on your preference.

 - The Crop section also has the z-axis orientation which lets you modify the video angle in the z-direction.
-The three options are Straighten, Vertical and Horizontal.
+The three options are Straighten, Vertical, and Horizontal.
 Modify these switches accordingly to your choice.